Azdaroth/Azdaroth.github.io/source/_posts/2013-10-06-structuring-rails-applications.markdown

 categories: [OOP, Rails, Design Patterns, Callbacks, Refactoring]
 ---

 <p>There've been a lot of discussions recently about applying Object Oriented Programming in Rails applications, how ActiveRecord callbacks make testing painful and how Rails makes it hard to do OOP the right way.
 Is it really true?
 Rails makes everything easy - you can easily write terrible code, which will be a maintenance nightmare, but is also easy to apply good practices, especially with available gems.
-So what is the good way to extract logic in Rails applications and the best place to put it?</p>
+What is the good way then to extract logic in Rails applications and the best place to put it?</p>

 <h2>Standard structure</h2>

-<p>By default we have four directories, where we can put our code: models, views, controllers and helpers.
+<p>By default we have four directories where we can put our code: models, views, controllers and helpers.
 The basic explanation of them is following:</p>

 <ul>
   <li>Models - dealing with database, validations, repository, persistence.</li>
   <li>Controllers - parsing requests, sessions, rendering views etc.</li>
   <li>Views - user interface, data presenting.</li>
   <li>Helpers - place to put reusable methods for views.</li>
 </ul>

-<p>Does it mean this is the only place where you can put your code?
+<p>Does it mean these are the only places where you can put your code?
 No!
 It's just a default structure with basic parts of your application.
 You can easily extend it by creating new directories and then adding them to autoload paths, e.g.: </p>

 ``` ruby
   config.autoload_paths += Dir["#{AppName::Application.config.root}/app/usecases"]